 Scallops need little cooking, only enough to make the translucent meat opaque.
+Though they may be large, sea scallops still cook quickly, so keep a close eye on them.
+For most recipes, 2-3 minutes cooking time is more than enough!
 Scallops go well with all kinds of sauces and spices, but simple cooking is the best way to enjoy.
-Though they may be large, sea scallops still cook quickly, so keep a close eye on them.
 Learn how to cook scallops at home, including searing, baking, and broiling, and grilling.
 Fresh raw scallops can also be cooked in lime juice served cerviche.

-- Plan to cook fresh-shucked scallops soon after they arrive.
+- Plan to cook fresh-shucked scallops on the day of purchase.
 Scallops are especially prone to spoilage.

 - Remove the little tab-like (tough) muscle on the side of the scallop before cooking.